 The XL is bigger and gives third-row passengers just as much legroom as those in row two.
 For those who really need a seven-seater, you won’t find many with more room than this.
 The third row of seats can be removed if you need extra boot space, which adds some flexibility.
 It’s worth noting that with the third row of seats installed, boot space is minimal, so be aware if you need to haul lots of stuff as well as people.

-Again, you probably won’t be expecting great things in this area from a van-derived people carrier, but the Berlingo does everything it needs to do reasonably well.
-The soft suspension soaks up lumps and bumps pretty effectively, and although you can occasionally feel a slight patter through the body on coarse surfaces, it’s nothing that’ll ruin your comfort.
-Yes, that soft suspension – combined with the car’s high-sided dimensions – means there’s lots of body lean when tackling a bend, while the slow steering also make direction changes feel a little more laboured than they could, but the Berlingo still feels stable enough if you keep your cornering speeds sensible.
-What the car is really good at, though, is isolating exterior noises.
+On the move, the soft suspension soaks up lumps and bumps pretty effectively, and although you can occasionally feel a slight patter through the body on coarse surfaces, it’s nothing that’ll ruin your comfort.
+There’s lots of body lean when tackling a bend, and the slow steering also makes direction changes feel a little laboured, but the Berlingo still feels stable enough if you keep your cornering speeds sensible.
 Road noise is particularly well suppressed, and there isn’t too much in the way of wind noise, either, especially given the car’s upright design.

-The Berlingo comes with a choice of two turbocharged 1.2-litre petrol engines, one with 110 horsepower and a six-speed manual gearbox, the other with 130 horsepower and an eight-speed automatic gearbox, but we haven’t yet had the chance to try either of them.
-Diesel choices are all 1.5s with either 75, 100 or 130 horsepower (the most powerful can be had with a manual or an auto, while the other two are manual only).
+Diesel choices are all 1.5s with either 100 or 130 horsepower (the latter with a manual or an automatic gearbox, while the former is manual only).
+A 75-horsepower version that used to be available has also now been axed.
 The 100-horsepower version is smooth and quiet most of the time, which adds to the impressive level of mechanical refinement mentioned in the last section, and if you’re prepared to be merciless with the revs, it’s capable of half-decent acceleration, too.
 However, if you let the revs fall any lower than 3500rpm (which is a lot), the engine isn’t nearly as punchy, and you can often be left waiting a disproportionately long time for the engine to respond to a prod of the accelerator.
 The 130-horsepower version is capable at lower speeds and pulls reasonably well, but its automatic gearbox highlights how it runs out of puff when working harder.
 Try and go up a steep hill and it’ll frantically jump between gears as it tries to find a suitable ratio.